-Study all the essentials of computing and software, as well as key areas in mathematics, develop a major project and take a six month work placement in industry.
+Study all the essentials of computing and software, as well as key areas in mathematics, develop a major project and take a six month work placement in industry (subject to availability).
 Our students enjoy the huge benefit of studying another Science subject with Computer Science in first year.
 This lends graduates a wider frame of reference.

 - Acquire hands-on programming skills and advanced problem solving techniques in our dedicated computer science building (Eolas).

 - Our laboratories and equipment provide excellent facilities for practical work and all our courses include a mix of lectures and lab work.

 - Spending time working in industry as part of your degree enhances your employment opportunities once you graduate.

 - We endeavour to provide a supportive and enjoyable atmosphere for learning through our Computer Science Support Centre, extensive assistance during practical work and we are always available outside of lectures to help our students.

 - Mathematics (15 credits)

 - Plus choose 1 other Science subject (Biology, Engineering Science, Experimental Physics, Mathematical Physics)